Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Fund for Policy Reform Inc. (501(c)(4)): Receives $32.5 million in transfers from Open Society Institute

-Part II: The Systematic Financial Process
+Part II: The Documented Financial Process

 Step 1: Initial Funding